signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="EventLog"></a>
 # Event Log

-The SigSRF <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib library module</a> provides event logging APIs, which are used by the mediaMin and mediaTest reference apps and also available for user-defined applications.
+The SigSRF <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/diaglib" target="_blank">diaglib library module</a> provides event logging APIs, which are used by SigSRF libraries including [pktlib](#user-content-pktlib), voplib, and streamlib, and also by mediaMin and mediaTest reference apps.
+All diaglib APIs are also available for user-defined applications.

 Event logs are .txt files, updated continuously by packet/media threads with informational events, status, warnings, and errors, with each entry prefixed by a timestamp (different timestamp formats may be specified, including absolute and relative time).
 Event log filenames use the following notation: